wjclub/groupagree-botfatherautomation/README.md

 # groupagree-botfatherautomation
-Cancer is back for a revenge.
-A little botfather message generator for groupagreebot instances...
-I hate repeating myself
+Cancer is back for a revenge.This time it's a little botfather message generator for groupagreebot instances...
+Why in php you might ask...
+I don't know
+Because?
+Maybe
+Just deal with it alright